 This program is a pathway to a teaching credential.
 It is subject matter approved by the California Commission on Teacher Credentialing (CTC) and offers at least 24 units of Child Development to meet the CTC subject matter requirements for the PK-3 Early Child Education Specialist Instruction Credential.

-The Liberal Studies B.A. with a concentration in Child Development/ Elementary Education is designed for students who wish to become elementary school teachers in grades K-6.
+The Liberal Studies, B.A. has a core set of courses that focus on 21st century teaching approaches and emphasize the traditional disciplines taught in elementary schools.
+The Child Development/ Elementary Education Concentration is designed for students who wish to become elementary school teachers in grades K-6.
 Students take courses in traditional disciplines taught in elementary schools alongside courses focusing on developmental characteristics of children.
-Students begin working directly with children in their sophomore year and continue with progressively more responsibility for instructional practices throughout the program.
-All students start out in the non-integrated concentration and may be admitted to the integrated credential concentration in their junior or senior year if they meet all admission requirements.

 The Liberal Studies Child Development Integrated Special Education Credential Program (LSCD SPED ITEP) allows stu- dents to complete a B.A. in Liberal Studies and a Preliminary Special Education Credential in four years.
 In this unique California Subject Matter approved program, with a col- laboration between the Department of Child Development and the Special Education Credential program in the School of Education, students apply for the credential program in their third year.
 Students who are not admitted to the Cre- dential Program or find new career paths can change their major to Child Development & Family Relationships or Liber- al Studies Child Development/Elementary Education (LSCE).

 - Our faculty partner with local tribes and organizations to provide professional development, consultation, and early college learning experiences.

 - The Child Development Lab founded in 1968 by Dr. Emilia Tschanz, will be relocated to a newly remodeled Trinity Annex in Fall 2023, serving multiple generations of families.